 Learning math facts in families, is gaining in popularity these days.
 Logic suggests that this would be an easier way to learn.
 However, the research is not definitive that this is easier or a faster way to learn facts than separating the operations and learning all addition facts first and then learning all subtraction facts.
 But learning in fact families is a viable option, and I wanted to have it available for Rocket Math customers.

-I added Fact Families Part Two 11 to 18 (+, -) to the Universal subscription in August of 2018 bringing the total number of programs in the Universal subscription to 19 (the basic four operations and 15 more!).
+I added Add-Subtract Fact Families 11 to 18 to the Universal subscription in August of 2018.
 As always, new programs are added to the Universal subscription without additional cost as soon as they are available.

 I most sincerely want students to be successful and to enjoy (as much as possible) the necessary chore of learning math facts to automaticity.
-Please give me feedback when you use this new program, Fact Families 11 to 18 (+, -), as to how it goes for the students.
+Please give me feedback when you use this new program, Add-Subtract Fact Families 11 to 18, as to how it goes for the students.